vladenego/react-news/README.md

-My first project of react which is based on newsAPI
+My first project on react which is based on newsAPI